Skip to main content

 Can Nigerian Passport Holders Get a Thailand Visa from Dubai?

 Yes — Nigerian passport holders who hold a valid UAE residence visa are eligible to apply for a Thailand tourist visa from Dubai.
 However, there is a critical distinction that every Nigerian applicant must understand: Nigerian nationals are not eligible for Thailand’s visa exemption scheme (which allows certain nationalities to enter Thailand without a visa for up to 30 or 60 days) and are also not eligible for the Electronic Visa on Arrival (eVOA) system.
-This places Nigerian applicants in a category that requires a full tourist visa obtained in advance from the Royal Thai Embassy before departure.
+This places Nigerian applicants in a category that requires a full tourist e-Visa obtained in advance — applied for online through the official Thai e-Visa portal (thaievisa.go.th) before departure.

 The Royal Thai Embassy in Abu Dhabi is the only Thai diplomatic mission in the UAE and handles all visa applications for residents of Dubai, Abu Dhabi, Sharjah, and all other emirates.
-Nigerian applicants must either visit the embassy in person in Abu Dhabi or use an authorised visa service to submit their application.
+Since 1 January 2025, Nigerian applicants apply online through the official Thai e-Visa portal (thaievisa.go.th); in-person submission at the embassy has been discontinued.
 The good news is that Thailand’s tourist visa is one of the more straightforward visas for Nigerian passport holders to obtain — the financial requirements are reasonable, the processing time is relatively quick at 3 to 5 working days, and the approval rate for well-prepared applications from UAE-based Nigerian professionals is strong.
 Thailand is considerably more accessible than Schengen or UK destinations for Nigerian passport holders.

 Eligibility Summary for Nigerian Applicants